- About Us

 - Rentals & Weddings

-As our Minister, Beth brings to the community a warm heart, deep curiosity in others and an infectious down-to-earth nature.
+As our Lead Minister, Beth brings to the community a warm heart, deep curiosity in others and an infectious down-to-earth nature.
 Beth makes time for people and space for the big questions with which we all wrestle.
 She thrives on the multi-generational nature of our community, offering space and a listening ear to seekers of every age.
 Whether leading worship, visiting those in crisis or managing administrative duties Beth brings to her ministry a deep sense of the sacredness of each moment and a commitment to be authentic on the way.